carolinejones942/datajournalism-fall2025/final project/final project info.md

 # Comm-260 Final Project: Analysis of Homeschooling in the U.S. Story Pitch and Data Visualizations

-## By Sophie Liebeck, Sara Voneisengrein, and Caroline Jones
+## By Sophie Liebeck, Sara VonEisengrein, and Caroline Jones

 ### Steps used to analyze the data